 In the Fall of 2001, HAP expanded the reach of its network of legal clinics by establishing the Veterans Project, aimed at meeting the complex legal needs of homeless veterans.
 HAP holds a monthly legal clinic at the Perimeter, a daytime drop-in center for homeless veterans.
 The Perimeter is operated by the Philadelphia Veterans Multi-Service and Education Center, servicing an estimated 3,000 homeless veterans living in the Delaware Valley.
+In recent years, HAP has added veterans clinics at the Home of the Brave in Camden and at Impact Services.

 Through the Veterans Project, HAP has expanded its reach into the homeless community to educate and advocate on behalf of a particularly vulnerable population that had previously been overlooked by Philadelphia's public interest sector.
 Through this project, HAP is creating opportunities for self-empowerment and sustainability and an end to the cycle of homelessness so many veterans experience.